diegodscamara/diegodscamara/README.md

 ## Frontend Developer

-I have a strong foundation in a range of programming languages and frameworks including ReactJS, NextJS, JavaScript, TypeScript, HTML, and CSS.
-I am skilled in utilizing design tools such as Figma to create visually appealing and user-friendly interfaces and am proficient in a variety of styling frameworks including Styled Components, TailwindCSS, Chakra UI, Sass, and Less.
+Hey there!
+I’m a Front End Developer who loves creating user-friendly interfaces using a variety of technologies and tools.
+My skills include ReactJS, NextJS, KnockoutJS, JavaScript, TypeScript, HTML, and CSS, as well as design tools like Figma and Adobe XD.

+When it comes to options, I’m your go-to person for Styled Components, TailwindCSS, Chakra UI, Sass, Less, Bootstrap, Wordpress, and Elementor.
+I pride myself on my adaptability, which allows me to quickly switch gears and meet project needs.

-I have experience integrating frontend systems with content management systems and working with both GraphQL and REST APIs.
-I am proficient in using code versioning tools such as Azure DevOps, GitFlow, GitHub, GitLab, and BitBucket, and have a strong understanding of project patterns and best practices.
+I’ve integrated frontend systems with content management systems and have experience working with both GraphQL and REST APIs.
+You can count on me to use code versioning tools such as Azure DevOps, GitFlow, GitHub, GitLab, and BitBucket.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=diegodscamara&show_icons=true&theme=gradient)